ahmada3mar/Woocommerce-Plugin/readme.txt

 3- select and configure the payment gateway

 == Compatability ==
-The plugin has been tested with WooCommerce 2.1.2 I can't guarantee that it will work with older versions of WooCommerce.
+The plugin has been tested with
+WooCommerce 3.0.9
+wordpress 5.3
+PHP 7.1